Ofsted Registration Visit: Hour-by-Hour Walkthrough and How to Prepare

 Ofsted inspectors interview staff informally for 5-15 minutes each during the registration visit, asking concrete operational questions about safeguarding escalation routes, the named LADO, the home's purpose and child group, fire evacuation procedures, and training gaps — they are not testing regulation numbers but whether the staff understand the home's chain of command and operating reality.

-What happens after the visit
+What happens after the registration visit?

 After the Ofsted registration visit the inspector writes a recommendation report within 2-4 weeks producing one of three outcomes: registration granted with the certificate mirroring the Statement of Purpose, deferred pending further evidence (the most common middle outcome), or refused under Section 14 of the Care Standards Act 2000 with 28 days to make written representations before any final refusal becomes appealable to the First-tier Tribunal.

-How to prepare in the week before
+How do you prepare in the week before the visit?

 Five workstreams complete the week before the Ofsted registration visit: tabbed printed document pack with cross-references checked, end-to-end premises walk against the risk assessment with expired items replaced, 30-minute team briefing covering the named LADO and safeguarding partners, 60-90 minute interview rehearsal per RM and RI, and logistics for parking, refreshments, and a quiet interview room.